 The game is based on sacred Alaskan stories that have been passed down through generations for centuries.
 Tribal elders noticed that their young were reluctant to hear the old myths and legends and turned to videogames to tell the ancient stories in a new and engaging way.
 From a game player perspective (and I’ve played platform games my whole life), I was taken by how beautiful the game was and became inspired by the Indigenous stories.
 It was the first time I had seen an Indigenous game that didn’t feel didactic (chocolate-coated broccoli) – I actually wanted to play this game!

 This game inspired me to begin Gamefroot’s work in the Indigenous game creation space.
 It occurred to me that we could work with schools to empower young Indigenous people to make games based on their own research and local knowledge.
 Now Gamefroot regularly works with young Māori students and provides them with a platform to reimagine homegrown legends and the stories of their own ancestors to create games.

 – Dan Milward

 As well as games that focus mostly on learning, games that simply showcase content influenced by Indigenous cultures, in other existing genres, can also be influential.
-Chaos Tavern is an upcoming co-op adventure game about running a magic potion brewery in an Australian-inspired fantasy world, using Indigenous culture as inspiration for game and design elements.
+Innchanted is an upcoming co-op adventure game about running a magic potion brewery in an Australian-inspired fantasy world, using Indigenous culture as inspiration for game and design elements.
 Its creatures and interactions with other characters are inspired by Indigenous stories, values, and lore.